No. 6 Kansas survives cold stretch, beats Oklahoma State - WHIZ News

-Likekele led Oklahoma State with 16 points.
+Likekele led Oklahoma State with 16 points and 12 rebounds.
 Oklahoma State hadn’t played since losing to Houston on Dec.
 18 due to scheduling issues stemming from COVID-19.
 The Cowboys had a game against Southern California canceled and their previously scheduled Big 12 opener against Texas Tech postponed.
 Kansas’ scheduled league opener on New Year’s Day against TCU also was postponed.

-Kansas, which entered the game ninth in NCAA Division I in scoring at 85.2 points per game, looked like it would run away from the Cowboys early.
+Kansas, which came in ranked ninth in Division I in scoring at 85.2 points per game, looked like it would run away from the Cowboys early.
 The Jayhawks hit six of their first eight shots and went ahead 29-15 on a 3-pointer by Braun with 9:12 left in the first half.

-Those proved to be the Jayhawks’ final points of the half as they missed 19 straight shots.
-A basket by Bryce Thompson — who transferred to Oklahoma State from Kansas — with 35 seconds left tied the game.
+Those proved to be the Jayhawks’ final points before the break.
+A basket by Bryce Thompson — who transferred to Oklahoma State from Kansas — tied the game with 35 seconds left

+“I thought we made a nice run at the end of the first half to get ourselves back into position, but shot-making continues to be an Achilles heel for us and we’ve got to figure out a way to do better there,” Oklahoma State coach Mike Boynton said.
+“We got 17 straight stops at one point to finish the half.
+At home, if you get 17 straight stops, you probably should be up six, eight, 10 points.
+We just didn’t make enough open shots.”

+Kansas outrebounded Oklahoma State 50-36, led by McCormack and Jalen Wilson, who also had 15 rebounds.

 BIG PICTURE